-Here we are in the first week of 2021 and the team at Margaret River Tours has been operating in what is nothing less than a changed wine tasting landscape, thanks to the pandemic mayhem of 2020.
-We would like to say we have been up and running for a few months, but we think it might better be described as up and jogging, while we duck and weave.
-Still, here we are, committed to getting people safely to and from our great local wineries in what is a less dynamic, but active, local market.
-Our immediate hope is that Western Australian people will continue to rediscover the many treasures of Margaret River.
+The team at Margaret River Tours continued to operate wherever possible in what was nothing less than a changed wine tasting landscape, thanks to the pandemic mayhem of 2020.
+We remained committed to getting people safely to and from our great local wineries in what is a less dynamic, but active, local market and we hope that Western Australian people will continue to rediscover the many treasures of Margaret River.
 In doing so they will provide invaluable support to many people including hardworking winemakers, restauranteurs and experienced tourism operators in their efforts to keep their businesses financially viable.

 When the risk of Covid-19 resulted in widespread closures of non-essential services, cellar doors were asked to modify their shop fronts and stop serving tastings for several months.
 As restrictions eased and tours were allowed on the road again, new policies came into place requiring operators to implement training programs and undertake improved hygiene/cleaning procedures.
 This compliance was happily done both to mitigate risk and also to instil confidence in us from our potential guests.
 Despite the economic onslaught to our local economy there are still plenty of reasons to feel proud of our community, the gracious ways we adapted and the sacrifices we all made.
 The challenge now remains, for us to continue engaging our local WA market in re-discovering their own backyard, keeping them captivated and motivated to support us until wider opportunities return.